ShaneNielsen1234/Google-Sheets-Mobile-Updater-iOS-/README.md

 # Google-Sheets-Mobile-Updater-iOS-

-Works off of the example code presented here: https://developers.google.com/sheets/api/quickstart/ios?ver=swift
+Builds upon the example code presented here: https://developers.google.com/sheets/api/quickstart/ios?ver=swift

 This app adds the following functionality:
 - Seperate window for sign in.
 Moves to next ViewController at start on succesful login.